Anishpras/Anishpras.github.io/content/featured/codeEditor/index.md

 showInProjects: true
 ---

-Code Editor for simple HTML CSS and Javascript for simple component creation and exporting it for HTML file.
+Code Editor for creating simple HTML CSS and Javascript pages and component and exporting it to HTML file.